 Student Bill and Methods of Payment

-In accordance with University policy, full payment of the total student bill must be made prior to the Clear Your Bill (CYB) date, which is August 12 for the fall semester and December 13 for the spring semester.
+In accordance with University policy, full payment of the total student bill must be made prior to the Clear Your Bill (CYB) date, which is July 15 for the fall semester and December 12 for the spring semester.
 Failure to clear your bill by the CYB date may result in the cancellation of a student’s class registration and dorm room reservation.
-A late registration fee of $100 will be charged if registration is not finalized prior to August 5th.
+A late registration fee of $100 will be charged if registration is not finalized.
 Students accepted to AMU after July 1st will not be subject to this additional fee.
 All financial aid documentation and applications must be received by the University and processed before the CYB date.
 Late documentation will preclude the disbursement of financial aid and will require payment in full to the University prior to class attendance.

 Ave Maria University can only accept funds in US dollars.
 Payment may be made by personal check (drawn on a US bank), cash, bank check, US money order, electronic check (ACH), or credit card.
 Please use our convenient secure processor, CASHNet, available as a link through your Self Serve account.
 Please note that a 2.9% fee applies to credit card payment; there is no fee charged for online check payments.

 Payments made online through the Self-Service portal are credited immediately to your account.
 You may also make payment in person with the University Cashier, but only by check or in cash, not by credit card.
 These payments are also immediately reflected on your student account.

 All students are expected to clear their bill before they move into the dorms or begin attending classes.
 Failure to have your financial affairs in order may put you at risk of not being able to move in or begin attending class on time.

 Tuition Payment Plan